verrazzano/docs/content/en/docs/setup/install/multicluster.md

           syncRancherClusters:
             enabled: true
             clusterSelector:
-              matchExpressions:
+              matchExpressions:Ï
               - key: verrazzanomulticluster
                 operator: In
                 values: [supported]
 ```

-- If `enabled` is set to `false` or omitted, then no clusters created in Rancher will be automatically registered by Verrazzano.
+- If `enabled` is set to `false`, then no clusters created in Rancher will be automatically registered by Verrazzano.
+  - `enabled` is set to `false` by default.
+If the field is not explicitly set, then no Rancher clusters will be automatically registered.
-- If `enabled` is set to `true`, then Verrazzano will automatically register clusters created in Rancher that match the `clusterSelector` field.
+- If `enabled` is explicitly set to `true`, then Verrazzano will automatically register clusters created in Rancher that match the `clusterSelector` field.
+  - The `clusterSelector` field implements a [LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/{{<kubernetes_api_version>}}/#labelselector-v1-meta).
-    - If the `clusterSelector` field is omitted, all clusters created in Rancher will be automatically registered.
+  - If the `clusterSelector` field is omitted, then all clusters created in Rancher will be automatically registered.
-- The `clusterSelector` field implements a [LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#labelselector-v1-meta).
   - Any cluster created with a label that matches the `clusterSelector` will be automatically registered by Verrazzano.

 ## Preregistration